Magic-angle semimetals: Results

-\textit{Single-particle spectrum and velocity renormalization.} We first discuss the spectral characteristics of magic-angle semimetals probed through the DOS, defined as $\rho(E) = 1/N_H \sum_i \delta(E-E_i)$ where $E_i$ is the $i$th eigenenergy and $N_H$ is the size of the single particle Hilbert space.
+We first discuss the spectral characteristics of magic-angle semimetals probed through the DOS, defined as $\rho(E) = 1/N_H \sum_i \delta(E-E_i)$ where $E_i$ is the $i$th eigenenergy and $N_H$ is the size of the single particle Hilbert space.
 At weak quasiperiodic modulation the semimetal is stable, i.e.~$\rho(E)$ vanishes at zero energy with the same power law as in the limit of $W=0$, while hard spectral gaps and van Hove singularities develop at finite energy.
-For Weyl and Dirac Hamiltonians the low-$|E|$ DOS obeys $\rho(E)\sim v^{-d}|E|^{d-1}$, and as $W$ increases, the $(d-1)$st derivative of the DOS [$\rho^{(d-1)} (0)\propto 1/v^d$] increases, see Fig.~\ref{fig:SingleParticleQCrit}{\bf a}, {\bf b} for the model in Eq.~\eqref{eq:H0} and \eqref{eq:tbg}, respectively.
+For Weyl and Dirac Hamiltonians the low-$|E|$ DOS obeys $\rho(E)\sim v^{-d}|E|^{d-1}$, and as $W$ increases, the $(d-1)$st derivative of the DOS [$\rho^{(d-1)} (0)\propto 1/v^d$] increases, see Fig.~\ref{fig:DOSandDISP}{\bf a}, {\bf b} for the model in Eqs.~\eqref{eq:H0} and \eqref{eq:tbg}, respectively.
 These weak coupling features may be understood at the level of perturbation theory.

-We find that gaps appear at finite energy due to the hybridization around Dirac nodes a distance $Q$ (or $\sqrt{3} k_\theta$) away in momentum space, see the insets in Fig.~\ref{fig:SingleParticleQCrit}{\bf a} and {\bf b}, inset.
+We find that gaps appear at finite energy due to the hybridization around Dirac nodes a distance $Q$ (or $\sqrt{3} k_\theta$) away in momentum space, see the insets in Fig.~\ref{fig:DOSandDISP}{\bf a} and {\bf b}, inset.
 For the SOC (cTBG) model, this process ``carves out'' a square {(hexagon)} around each Dirac cone which contains $2 [(\pi-Q)L/2\pi]^2$ ($4[3 \sqrt{3} k_\theta L / 4\pi]^2$) states.
 For a given \emph{incommensurate} $Q$ or $\theta$, there is an infinite sequence of relevant orders in perturbation theory that produce quasi-resonances and open up gaps near zero energy, forming minibands; this is in contrast to the \emph{commensurate} case when this sequence is finite.
-For example, for 2D SOC and $Q=2\pi/\varphi^2$, the infinite sequence is given by half the even Fibonacci numbers $F_{3n}/2$, which is the sequence $1,4,7,72,305,\ldots$~\cite{SuppMat}.
+For example, for 2D SOC and $Q=2\pi/\varphi^2$, the infinite sequence is given by half the even Fibonacci numbers $F_{3n}/2$, which is the sequence $1,4,7,72,305,\ldots$ (see {Supplementary Note 3}).
+In the incommensurate limit, near the magic-angle transition this sequence of gaps produces a corresponding sequence of minibands, shown in Fig.~\ref{fig:Schematics}{\bf d} for the second, third, and fourth.
+We explore the effect of this sequence of minibands using superlattices in Sec.~\ref{sec:Commensurate}.

-Similar to TBG, the renormalization of the velocity in the 2D SOC model can be analytically determined using fourth-order perturbation theory ~\cite{BistritzerMacDonald2011,SuppMat}.
+Similar to TBG, the renormalization of the velocity in the 2D SOC model can be analytically determined using fourth-order perturbation theory (details in {Supplementary Note 3})~\cite{BistritzerMacDonald2011}.
 In terms of the dimensionless coupling constant $ \alpha = {W}/[{2t \sin(Q)}]$ for Eq.~\eqref{eq:H0} this yields